E2415Matt/petclinic-microservices/README.md

 git checkout feature/msp-4
 ```

-* Prepare a script to package the application with maven wrapper and save it as `package-with-mvn-wrapper.sh`.
+* Prepare a script to package the application with maven wrapper and save it as `package-with-mvn-wrapper.sh` under `petclinic-microservices` folder.

 ``` bash
 ./mvnw clean package